Free Read #2: The Twice Jilted Duke

 'Hmmph.
 I shall find you one at the house.
 Mrs. Greely is a keen knitter.'

 ‘If this is another attempt to make me cry off escorting you, it is impressive, but it has still failed.’

 She sighed and they set out into the dark.

-Candlelight flickered from some of the windows of the big house and he had to admit it looked more inviting than the squat inn down the lane.
+Candlelight flickered from some of the windows and he had to admit it looked far more inviting than the squat inn down the lane.

-She turned by the door, the hood of her cape falling back as she looked up at him, her hand outstretched.
+She turned at the door, the hood of her cape falling back as she looked up at him, her hand outstretched.

 ‘Sleep here tonight.’